-Bad Bunny is a Puerto Rican Latin trap singer whose smooth raps, bright sense of fashion, bad boy persona and social consciousness is shifting the landscape of global pop music ~ in Spanish.
+Bad Bunny is a Puerto Rican reggaeton and Latin trap singer whose smooth raps, bright sense of fashion, bad boy persona and social consciousness is shifting the landscape of global pop music ~ in Spanish.

 Okay since when was music not about bad boy or bad girl personas?
 If you don’t speak Spanish, you have no idea how nasty some of these songs are.
 Watching his videos, I can’t help but wonder if he doesn’t ever get tired of all those sexy, sexy bodies.
 In his mid-twenties, maybe not, but then the image might just be a show by a good Puerto Rican boy.
 Made you look.
 Gotcha.
 Ka-ching!!!